Hitachi Chemical hit by new falsification scandal, shares slump

 Other recent compliance failings at Japanese manufacturers include scandals at Kobe Steel Ltd, Nissan Motor Co Ltd and Subaru Corp.

-The Tokyo Stock Exchange on Monday issued a warning to Hitachi Chemical, saying its disclosure about the latest matter lacked clarity.
+The Tokyo Stock Exchange on Monday issued a warning to investors, citing a lack of clarity around the Hitachi Chemical issue.

 (US$1 = 111.8200 yen)